 Proceeds of advances made under the Facility are used to reimburse us for a portion of certain costs of construction relating to Vogtle Units No. 3 and No. 4 that are eligible for financing under the Title XVII loan guarantee program (Eligible Project Costs).
-Borrowings under the Original FFB Notes may not exceed \$3,057,069,461, of which \$335,471,604 is designated for capitalized interest.
-We have advanced all amounts available under the Original FFB Note.
-We were unable to advance \$43,721,079 of the amount designated for capitalized interest under the Original FFB Note due to timing of borrowing and lower than expected interest rates.
+Borrowings under the Original FFB Notes could not exceed \$3,057,069,461, of which \$335,471,604 was designated for capitalized interest.
+We have advanced all amounts available under the Original FFB Notes.
+We were unable to advance \$43,721,079 of the amount designated for capitalized interest under the Original FFB Notes due to timing of borrowing and lower than expected interest rates.

 Borrowings under the Additional FFB Note may not exceed (i) \$1,619,679,706 or (ii) an amount that, when aggregated with borrowings under the Original FFB Notes, equals 70% of Eligible Project Costs less the \$1,104,000,000 guarantee payment we received from Toshiba Corporation in late 2017.
-At June 30, 2020, borrowings under the Additional FFB Note totaled \$444,000,000.
+At September 30, 2020, borrowings under the Additional FFB Note totaled \$444,000,000.

-At June 30, 2020, aggregate Department of Energy-guaranteed borrowings, including capitalized interest, totaled \$3,457,348,000.
-Total borrowings under the Facility will not exceed \$4,633,028,088.
+At September 30, 2020, aggregate Department of Energy-guaranteed borrowings, including capitalized interest, totaled \$3,457,348,000.

 Under the Loan Guarantee Agreement, we are obligated to reimburse the Department of Energy in the event it is required to make any payments to the Federal Financing Bank under its guarantee.
 Our payment obligations to the Federal Financing Bank under the FFB Notes and reimbursement obligations to the Department of Energy under its guarantee, but not our covenants to the Department of Energy under the Loan Guarantee Agreement, are secured equally and ratably with all of our other obligations issued under our first mortgage indenture.
 The final maturity date for each advance is February 20, 2044.
 Interest is payable quarterly in arrears and principal payments on all advances under the FFB Notes began on February 20, 2020.
+As of September 30, 2020, we have repaid \$59,100,000 of principal on the FFB Notes.
 Interest rates on advances during the applicable interest rate periods will equal the current average yield on U.S. Treasuries of comparable maturity at the beginning of the interest rate period, plus a spread equal to 0.375%.